pauldambra/pauldambra.github.io/_posts/2014-06-11-On-Page-Editing-Is-The-Future.md

 This setup allows .hbs files stored in `/views/partials` to be used in `{% raw %}{{>partialName }}{% endraw %}` handlebars blocks

 The feature here is to have three columns of editable content.
-That's pretty easily expressed in the home page layout...
+That's expressed in the home page layout...

 ```html
 {% raw %}